 There's no shortage of tools purpose-built for keyword research (literally hundreds of them), and they run the gamut from beginner-focused to highly advanced.
 They also range from totally basic and unhelpful to super valuable.

-When done right, the best SEO keyword research tools simplify and streamline your SEO workflow.
-They make it easier to find the right keywords to target and give you the data you need to actually rank for them.
-When done poorly, they can complicate your search and slow you down.
+When done right, the best keyword research tools simplify and streamline your workflow—they make it easier to find the right keywords to target and give you the data you need to actually rank for them.
+But they shouldn't require you to empty out your bank account and sell your first-born child in order to access that data.

-That's why it's important to choose the right keyword planner tool.
-To help, we considered over 50 tools for keyword research.
-After in-depth testing, here are the eight best, including the all-around greats and apps built for more specific use cases.
+After years of working with multiple clients who use all different tools for keyword research and SEO content optimization, I've seen the best (and the worst) of them—and I know how important it is to choose the right keyword planner tool.
+To help, I considered over 70 tools with a free option for keyword research.
+After in-depth testing, here are the four best free keyword research tools, including the all-around greats and apps built for more specific use cases.

-Moz Keyword Explorer for the best all-around SEO keyword research tool
+Moz Keyword Explorer for the best all-around free SEO keyword research tool

 Semrush for advanced SEO professionals